The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 Caucasian

 Figure 2.
-External features of the Caucasian variety
+External features Caucasian variety

 This variety is considered the most popular in our country, and perhaps everyone has seen it.
 It has long narrow leaves, and the inflorescences are quite large and can reach 30 mm in diameter.

-Note: It grows quite quickly and without human intervention.
-If you plant it in a free area of \u200b\u200bthe cottage, in a few years the plants will spread throughout the garden.
+Note: It grows quite quickly without human intervention.
+If you plant it in a free area of your dacha, within a few years the plants will spread throughout the entire garden bed.

 Figure 3.
-External features of folded flowers
+External features of pleated flowers

 Elveza

-Under natural conditions, it is found in Eastern Europe, where it is also successfully grown in culture.
-The flower is considered quite high and large: the height can reach 25 cm, and the size of the bud is 5 cm.
-In addition, they have a bright pleasant aroma (Figure 4).
+Under natural conditions, it is found in Eastern Europe, where it is successfully grown in culture.
+The flower is considered quite tall and large: the height can reach 25 cm, and the bud size is 5 cm.
+In addition, they are distinguished by their bright pleasant aroma(Figure 4).

 Figure 4.
 Features of the Elveza variety